These gluten free bison meatballs are a healthy yet tasty comfort meal that can be ready in 40 minutes for a quick weeknight dinner!

 - Don’t let the sauce simmer uncovered too long if you’re planning on serving over noodles, spaghetti sauce or anything else.
 The caveat – if you plan to serve the meatballs on their own without much sauce accompanying them, then you can definitely cook down an extra 5 minutes to further reduce.
 If you want enough sauce to cover the noodles though, just follow the recommended cook time.

-Can I make the meatballs in advance?
+How to make the meatballs in advance

 Bison meatballs can be prepared ahead of time and stored in an airtight container in the refrigerator for up to 2 days.
+When ready to prep the meatballs, remove from the fridge or freezer and place in a hot pan.
+Discard any meat juices that collected in the bottom of the container.

-Freezing uncooked meatballs for future use is a great way to meal prep.
+Freezing uncooked meatballs for future use is a great way to meal prep!
 I like to make a double batch and freeze half for easy meal prep further down the road.

 Once frozen, take the meatballs and place them in a freezer safe bag or tightly sealing container.
 Keep in the freezer for up to 3 months.